 If your goal is, say, $30,000 in the live auction, and the capacity of the people in the room is that you’re probably not going to sell any items for over $3,000, you'll need ten items in order to reach that $30,000 goal.
 (Or if you have a guest that can spend $30,000 on an item, wouldn’t that be awesome - you'd just need one - or perhaps a higher fundraising goal!)

 A note on giving capacity: Take care not to underestimate your guests' spending capacity.
-Countless nonprofit clients have shared testimonials of offering no-risk travel items they thought were way out of their donors' typical price range - only to end up selling multiple times to several thrilled donors.
+Many of our nonprofit clients have shared testimonials of offering no-risk travel items they assumed were out of their donors' price range - only to end up selling multiple times.

-It's all about presenting the right item at the right time, so the better you know your donors, the better you can offer delightful items that appeal to the highest end of their price range.
+It's all about presenting the right package at the right time.
+The better you know your donors, the better you can offer delightful items that appeal to the highest end of their price range.

 Your turn - How many items have you found works best in a live auction?
 What's the most common amount you've seen in your region?
 Let us know in the comments below!